How to Make Beautiful Puff Pastry Apple Roses

 1. Roll each pastry strip with the apple slices into a rose shape.

-2. Seal the end, and place each one in a greased muffin tray.
+2. Seal the ends, and place each one in a greased muffin tray.

-3. Sprinkle over a small amount of confectioner sugar (totally optional, I do this solely for decoration)
+3. Sprinkle a small amount of confectioner’s sugar on top of the puff pastry apple roses (totally optional, I do this solely for decoration).

-4. Place the tin directly on the middle shelf and bake it at 180°c for forty minutes until fully cooked.
+4. Place the baking tray of roses directly on the middle shelf and bake them at for 40 minutes 180°c at until they are fully cooked and slightly browned.

 Beautiful golden-brown puff pastry strawberry almond apple roses dusted with powdered sugar, elegantly displayed on a striped plate with dried lavanda flowers in the backfround.

-How long ahead of time can I make these?
+How long ahead of time can I make the puff pastry apple roses?

-What is the ideal thickness for slicing apples in apple roses?
+What is the ideal thickness for slicing the apples in apple roses?

 Can I freeze the unbaked apple roses and bake them later?